dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 circumstance, allow this person to ever feel like anything more than an abused puppy.
 We've gotten our hands *real dirty* to make all this wonderful black magick happen.
 It's cost us millions and it'd be a real shame if we boarded you, too.
+Yeh, I'm pretty sure that's what happened, sometimes, but -- again -- how the fuck am I supposed to know?
+Anyways ...

+###

-Why wouldn't i be pissed of at a specific ethnicity?
-Or other ethnicities generally? because it's not their fault.
+If I was subjected to all these false-witness crypto-leninist gypsies, why wouldn't I be pissed off at a specific ethnicity?
+Or other ethnicities generally?
+Because it's not their fault.
 This problem speaks deeply about the fallibility of humans in general.
 Besides, people who are not white and not socialist actually gave me the benefit of the doubt, more often than not.